 We also have a collaboration with Karine Bertin (Valparaiso, Chile), Nicolas Klutchnikoff (Université Rennes) and Jose R. León (Montevideo, Uruguay) funded by a MATHAMSUD project (2016-2017) and by the LIA/CNRS (2018).
-We are interested in new adaptive estimators for invariant densities on bounded domains [3], and would like to extend that results to hypo-elliptic diffusions.
+We are interested in new adaptive estimators for invariant densities on bounded domains [51], and would like to extend that results to hypo-elliptic diffusions.
+More recently, in relation with her work on GSA for parametrized SDEs (see Section 8.5.5), Clémentine Prieur is interested in proposing and analyzing theoretical properties of reduced order modeling (see Section 8.3) based on weak formulations of stationary Fokker Planck equations related to hypoelliptic SDEs.
+This is a collaboration with Pierre Etoré (LJK, département DATA).

-8.5.4 Parameter control in presence of uncertainties: robust estimation of bottom friction
+8.6.4 Parameter control in presence of uncertainties: robust estimation of bottom friction

-Participants Victor Trappler, Arthur Vidard, Elise Arnaud, Laurent Debreu.
+Participants: Victor Trappler, Arthur Vidard, Elise Arnaud, Laurent Debreu.